 First thing’s first: to understand why your radiator might be cold at the bottom, you’ll need to have a basic understanding of how your radiators work.

 Water heated by your boiler enters a double loop of pipework that ultimately returns to the boiler so that it can be reheated after it has cooled.
 Radiators around your property branch off this loop; each one takes hot water from the flow loop, circulates it around the radiators, then passes it to the return loop to let it leave on the other side.
 Most common central heating systems work like this, however more recent systems have a manifold arrangement, where flow and return connections are provided independently to each radiator.

 Inside the radiator, hot water is directed through channels that keep it flowing first sideways and upwards, then downwards to the exit piping.
 That means the whole surface is covered with constantly moving hot water while your central heating is active.

-If the boiler is switched off or the thermostat temperature is reached, the boiler pump will stop, the flow will cease, and the radiators will start to cool down.
-As soon as the boiler fires up again, they will start to warm up again.
+If the boiler is switched off or the thermostat temperature is reached, the flow will cease and the radiators will begin to cool down.
+As soon as the boiler fires up again, your radiators will start to warm up again.